AgenaTrader/Tutorials/Example_Indicator_Condition_Strategy_Advanced/README.md

 To import all scripts into AgenaTrader without any error we add _indicator, _strategy, _condition or _alert to the filename and also to the c# class name.

 ##DisplayName and ToString()
-In each script we override the ToString() method and the DisplayName to provide a readable string in AgenaTrader.
+In each script we override the ToString() method and the DisplayName property to provide a readable string in AgenaTrader.
 So we do see a readable string instead of the class name in AgenaTrader.
+In parentheses we add and C for Condition, I for Indicator, A for Alert and S for Strategy to ensure that we can distinguish between the scripts (e.g. if we are editing on indicator and condition in charts).
 ```C#
 public override string ToString()
 {